-Choose a cleanser that is specially designed for your skin type.
+Choose organic cleansers that is specially designed for your skin type.
 If you require any assistance on choosing the right cleanser for you, you are welcome to contact us.
-We have many different types of cleansers at our Chikii store and are all suitable for all skin types, with certified organic ingredients; some also can be used as a mask treatment.
+We have many different types of organic cleansers at our Chikii store and are all suitable for all skin types, with certified organic ingredients; some also can be used as a mask treatment.

 If you have dry skin, you should avoid using foaming cleansers and stick to ones that are more moisturising.
 Try a creamy or heavier lotion cleanser, the plant oils in the cream-based cleanser will moisturize your skin while cleansing it.